 In Illinois, car accident cases are subject to comparative negligence.
 This means that if the other driver was entirely at fault for the wreck, their insurance carrier will pay to compensate you for your medical bills, lost wages, pain and suffering, and more.
 In the event both parties are at-fault, rewardable damages are reduced based on percentage.
 So, if you’re 10% at-fault for a crash valued at $10,000, you’ll only receive $9,000 in compensation.

 In the event you’re in an accident where the other party’s insurance policy does not cover the full extent of your damages, your lawyer can find out if an umbrella auto policy applies.
 If that’s the case, compensation can be pulled from that policy.
 If not, you may need to pursue additional legal action to get the compensation you need to fully recover.

 If you currently do not have an umbrella auto policy, you can look into expanding your coverage.
 In Illinois, insurance agents can provide information about umbrella insurance requirements, coverages, exclusions, and costs.
 Policies differ depending on the auto company.
 According to the Illinois State Bar Association, this supplemental insurance is typically sold in increments of one million dollars for a small additional premium.

-Legal Representation From Krzak Rundio Law Group
+Legal Representation From Krzak Rundio Gorman, Injury Attorneys